The Complete Partner Automation Tools Infrastructure & Benchmark Guide (2026)

 Partner Conversion to Activation30–50%

-High-performing SaaS companies track recruitment like they track pipeline.
+In fact, high-performing SaaS companies track recruitment like they track pipeline.

 Partner Recruitment & Outreach Tools